Agent^2 RL-Bench: Can LLM Agents Engineer Agentic RL Post-Training?: Exploratory Agent Behavior Diagnostics

-\paragraph{DeepSearchQA follow-up: evaluation variance and the SFT sweet spot.} A controlled follow-up experiment pits Claude Code (Opus 4.6 driver) against Codex (GPT-5.4 driver) on DeepSearchQA with Qwen3-8B-Base (baseline=12.25), each given 12 hours on 2$\times$H200.
-Both agents independently converge to the same narrow SFT sweet spot, providing strong evidence that the ceiling is task-intrinsic rather than agent-dependent.
+\paragraph{DeepSearchQA follow-up: SFT sensitivity and low absolute scores.} A controlled follow-up experiment pits Claude Code (Opus 4.6 driver) against Codex (GPT-5.4 driver) on DeepSearchQA with Qwen3-8B-Base (baseline=12.25), each given 12 hours on 2$\times$H200.
+Updated endpoints reach 23.0 for Claude Code and 21.0 for Codex, improving over early local sweeps but still remaining low relative to the other interactive tasks.

-The key diagnostic finding is the evaluation variance.
-Codex repeated its best configuration (identical code, seed=3407) 20 times; scores ranged from 7.5 to 13.5, a $\pm$3pp spread.
-This variance has two sources: (1) stochasticity in the LLM-judge evaluator, and (2) interaction noise from the search-agent proxy.
-When the evaluation noise ($\pm$3pp) is comparable to the total improvement achieved (+3--4.5pp), the agent cannot reliably distinguish better training configurations from lucky evaluations, making iterative improvement effectively impossible.

-GRPO was attempted by Claude Code and failed again (8.0 vs.\ SFT baseline 11.0), consistent with earlier results.
-The reward signal from the LLM judge is too sparse: most completions receive similar scores, producing near-zero gradients.
-This confirms that DeepSearchQA's reward landscape is incompatible with current online RL methods for small models.
+The key diagnostic finding is that DeepSearchQA has a narrow SFT sweet spot and does not consistently reward more complex post-training routes in this setting.
+Early Codex sweeps clustered around 11 to 13 points, while deviations in learning rate, LoRA rank, epoch count, or training loss degraded sharply.
+Later endpoints improve to 21 to 23, but the task remains lower-scoring than ALFWorld and WebShop.
+The reward signal from the LLM judge is sparse: many completions receive similar scores, producing weak gradients for online RL methods on small models.